DirectX: DirectX 12

-DirectX 12 is supported on all Fermi and later Nvidia GPUs, on AMD's GCN-based chips and on Intel's Haswell and later processors' graphics units.
+Direct3D 12 is supported on all Fermi and later Nvidia GPUs, on AMD's GCN-based chips and on Intel's Haswell and later processors' graphics units.

-At SIGGRAPH 2014, Intel released a demo showing a computer generated asteroid field, in which DirectX 12 was claimed to be 50–70% more efficient than DirectX 11 in rendering speed and CPU power consumption.
+At SIGGRAPH 2014, Intel released a demo showing a computer generated asteroid field, in which Direct3D 12 was claimed to be 50–70% more efficient than Direct3D 11 in rendering speed and CPU power consumption.

-Ashes of the Singularity was the first publicly available game to utilize DirectX 12.
-Testing by Ars Technica in August 2015 revealed slight performance regressions in DirectX 12 over DirectX 11 mode for the Nvidia GeForce 980 Ti, whereas the AMD Radeon R9 290x achieved consistent performance improvements of up to 70% under DirectX 12, and in some scenarios the AMD outperformed the more powerful Nvidia under DirectX 12.
-The performance discrepancies may be due to poor Nvidia driver optimizations for DirectX 12, or even hardware limitations of the card which was optimized for DirectX 11 serial execution; however, the exact cause remains unclear.
+Ashes of the Singularity was the first publicly available game to utilize Direct3D 12.
+Testing by Ars Technica in August 2015 revealed slight performance regressions in Direct3D 12 over Direct3D 11 mode for the Nvidia GeForce 980 Ti, whereas the AMD Radeon R9 290x achieved consistent performance improvements of up to 70% under Direct3D 12, and in some scenarios the AMD outperformed the more powerful Nvidia under Direct3D 12.
+The performance discrepancies may be due to poor Nvidia driver optimizations for Direct3D 12, or even hardware limitations of the card which was optimized for Direct3D 11 serial execution; however, the exact cause remains unclear.

-The performance improvements of DirectX 12 on the Xbox are not as substantial as on the PC.
+The performance improvements of Direct3D 12 on the Xbox are not as substantial as on the PC.

 In March 2018, DirectX Raytracing (DXR) was announced, capable of real-time ray-tracing on supported hardware, and the DXR API was added in the Windows 10 October 2018 update.

 In 2019 Microsoft announced the arrival of DirectX 12 to Windows 7 but only as a plug-in for certain game titles.